-Late summer or early fall is the best time to kill cattails, Lotus lily and other emergent or floating-leaved plants that are on the pond’s edge or are above the water.
-Spraying certain herbicides this time of year will kill the whole plant, and it will not regrow next spring.
+Late summer or early fall is the best time to manage cattails, America Lotus, water lilies and other emergent or floating-leaved plants that are on the pond’s edge or are above the water.
+Spraying certain herbicides this time of year will eliminate the whole plant, and it will not regrow next spring.
 There is little risk of depleting the oxygen in the pond with treating these plants; they die-back every year at this time and decompose slowly over the coming months.

 Starting in late summer, these plants move food to their roots to survive the winter, making systemic herbicides most effective.
-The most common active ingredient to use is glyphosate (a few brand names with labels for aquatic use include Aqua Neat, Aqua Pro, Aquamaster, GlyphoMate 41, Pond Master, Rodeo, Shore Klear and Touchdown Pro).
+The most common active ingredient to use is glyphosate (a few brand names with labels for aquatic use include Aqua Neat, Aqua Pro, Aquamaster, GlyphoMate 41, Rodeo, and RoundUp Custom).
 Find these at local hardware, farm supply or garden stores or try an online search for “aquatic glyphosate.”